shapeshed/jekyll.shapeshed.com/_posts/2006-10-19-why_use_web_safe_colours.md

 ---
 layout: post
 title: Why use Web Safe Colours?
-excerpt: I've always designed using the web safe colour palette.
+description: I've always designed using the web safe colour palette.
 Recently I realised I didn't actually know why.
 After a bit of research it would seem it is less relevant than I thought.
 categories: [Browsers, Web Standards, Photoshop]
 ---
 ## Background